joost-morsink/Rest/docs/xml.md

 * We can use an XSD `all`, solving the element order problem (not relevant), but we have no means to contain unconstrained properties.

 It seems best to use the `sequence` with the `any` and not enforce the ordering constraint.
+However, because a `TypeDescriptor.Record` does not keep any defined ordering of properties (class order nor constructor parameter order), we cannot determine a safe way of using the sequence without consorting to some artificial method of specifying an ordering.
+Because of this we use an XSD `all`.
+This way we will mostly have data complying with the schema.

 ### Nulls
 Nulls need to be integrated into the declaration site of the types it 'unions' with.